Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 That’s where this list comes in.

-1. Intramuros – The Historic Walled City
+1. Step Back in Time at Intramuros – The Historic Walled City

 If you want to take a step back in time, Intramuros is the place to be.
 Known as the “Walled City,” this historic district is a living museum of Manila’s colonial past.
 Walking through its cobblestone streets, you’ll see centuries-old Spanish architecture, including churches, forts, and houses that paint a vivid picture of Manila’s history.
 Intramuros offers a warm glimpse into the Philippines’ colonial era, featuring remarkable landmarks such as Fort Santiago, Manila Cathedral, and San Agustin Church.